 1. Check out your date with friends- If your friends don't like your date or if a poor reputation precedes him or her, chances are that a secluded encounter may end badly.
 Insist on meeting at a crowded spot or with a group of friends.

 2. Be prepared to find your own transportation home- Make sure your cell phone is fully charged before going out.
 Check your cell phone periodically for a signal.
 Make sure you take enough money for a taxi.
 Or take your own vehicle and meet your date at the planned location.

-3. Clearly state your limits beforehand- Let your date know your limits and intentions early on.
+3. Clearly state your limits beforehand- Let your date know your limits and intentions early.
 Open discussions by both parties can often times reduce the stress of a first date and make it more relaxed and fun.

 5. Trust your instincts- If you think something is wrong or you feel uneasy - end the date.
 You can always explore the reasons for the feeling later in a safe place.
-Don't assume that you are wrong because there is no obvious evidence that this person is a creep.
+Don't assume that you are wrong because there is no obvious evidence.

 6. Fight or Flight?
 The decision to fight your attacker is strictly a personal one.
-A lot of people have been successful in fighting armed and dangerous attackers - but most of the time these confrontations end tragically.
-Even if you do decide to fight - your primary goal is escape.
+A lot of people have been successful in fighting off an armed and dangerous attackers, but there are times when these confrontations end tragically.
+If you do decide to fight you must commit and your primary goal is escape from the attacker.
 The key is survival.

-7. Call the police- Many rapes go unreported.
+7. Call the police - Many sexual assaults go unreported.
 Survivors often feel that their peers will blame them, not believe them, or their social status will be affected.
-Others do not want their attacker (former friend) to get in trouble or they do not want their parents knowing they are an assault survivor.
-All of the reasons for not reporting have merit and validity but all Survivors must also be aware that a criminal who gets away with a crime once will very likely repeat the same crime.
+Others do not want their attacker (former friend) to get in trouble or they do not want their parents knowing about it.
+All of the reasons for not reporting have merit and validity, but all Survivors must also be aware that a criminal who gets away with a crime once will very likely repeat the same crime.
 A stand must be taken by someone in order for this sexual predator to be stopped.